folio-org/stripes/doc/permissions.md

 Almost all permissions are rigorously enforced on the back-end by Okapi -- e.g. mod-users will simply never receive a request to read collections of user records sent by a user without the `users.collection.get` permission.
 (For most permissions, the back-end module itself need do no checking: it just declares in its module descriptor which permissions are required for which operations need which permissions, and Okapi takes care of it.
 Individual back-end modules are however responsible for checking the presence or "desired permissions" -- an esoteric concept of no direct importance to the front end.)

 In addition to this, the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail on the back-end.
-For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since UI knows that the attempt to do so would be rejected by the back-end module.
+For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the UI knows that the attempt to do so would be rejected by the back-end module.

 A few permissions are checked only on the UI side: for example, the link to the Items UI module is displayed only to users who have the `module.items.enabled` permission.
 While a different UI could bypass such UI-only permissions, doing so would not violate security as the back-end permissions would still be checked.
 Omitting UI elements for which the relevant back-end features will not permit operations is a service to the user, not a security feature.